Malavika Mohanan: 2013–2017: Early work

-2017–present: Beyond the Clouds and beyond
+2017–present: Beyond the Clouds and further expansion

-Malavika's breakthrough as an actress came through her role as Tara, a poor girl from Mumbai's Dhobi Ghat area, in Majid Majidi's drama film, Beyond the Clouds (2017).
-Following her successful audition, Majidi selected her ahead of renowned actresses Deepika Padukone and Kangana Ranaut for the role, which saw her portray the older sister of debutant Ishaan Khatter.
+Malavika's breakthrough as an actress came in her Hindi debut, Majid Majidi's drama film Beyond the Clouds (2017).
+She played Tara, a poor girl from Mumbai's Dhobi Ghat area.
+Following her successful audition, Majidi selected her ahead of Deepika Padukone and Kangana Ranaut for the role, which saw her portray the older sister of debutant Ishaan Khatter.
 She expressed her delight at working with Majidi so early in her career, especially considering that she regularly had to study and write essays on his films during her undergraduate course.
 For the film, she lost eight kilograms in fifteen days to film for a jail sequence, and opted not to wash her hair for several days on end to get the look of the slum dweller correct.
 The film was screened across several international festivals, before being released worldwide in April 2018.
 Malavika won positive reviews for her portrayal, with Filmfare's critic stating "Malavika Mohanan is a natural in front of the camera".
 A reviewer from The Times of India stated she was "captivating in her honest portrayal" and "skilfully walks the fine line between passionate and melodramatic", while The Hollywood Reporter called her "solid".